Coaches & Staff

 Liv is available for private instruction in Contortion/Flexibility, Handbalancing, Silks, Lyra, Trapeze, Straps, and Act Development.

-Mariel is available for private instruction in Trapeze, Lyra, Contortion/Flexibility, Spanish Web, and Act Development.
+Kelsey is available for private instruction in Trapeze, Duo Trapeze, Partner Acrobatics, Partner Aerial, Silks, Conditioning, and Act Development.

 Kelly grew up in Kansas City, Missouri and attended the University of Kansas where she received her Bachelors of Music Education.
 Following her passion for music, Kelly teaches Orchestra in the Olathe School District.
 Her primary instrument is the violin which she has played most of her life.